ninnakin/RR_Project_1/PA1_template.md

 ## What is the average daily activity pattern?
 I will explore the daily activity pattern by plotting the average number of steps for each five minute period summed over the days in the experiment.
 We will investigate which five minute interval is the most active, i.e. has the largest average number of steps.

-I start by computing the total steps per interval and save this to the variable *steps.per.interval*
+I start by computing the mean number of steps per interval and save this to the variable *steps.per.interval*

 ```r
 steps.per.interval <-  activity %>% na.omit() %>% group_by(interval) %>% summarise(meansteps = mean(steps))